a-karma/Bogor_Workshop/DAY_3/Session2.md

 If that is running, we will now let it in the background by deattaching the session (`ctrl`+`a`+`d`) and we will come back to it later.

 ### 2. Principal components analysis (PCA) in smartpca
+PCA is a powerful statistical method widely used in population genomics to analyze and visualize patterns of genetic variation among individuals or populations.
+It helps researchers understand the underlying structure of genetic data and identify key trends that can be used to infer evolutionary relationships, migration patterns, and adaptation mechanisms.

+In simple terms, PCA can be thought of as a technique that transforms a complex set of genetic data into a more manageable and interpretable form.
+It does this by identifying a set of new variables, called principal components (PCs), that capture the main axes of variation in the data.
+These PCs are essentially linear combinations of the original genetic markers, but they have the advantage of being uncorrelated with each other, making them easier to analyze and interpret.

-Next we want to investigate population structure in the dataset using `smartpca` to make a PCA. ###LF COMMENT: define smartPCA###
+Here we are going to use  `smartpca` to make a PCA from the babirusa data.
 Make a new directory in your session two directory and navigate to it.

 ### Convert files to the correct format
 smartPCA does not work with vcf or plink files so we need to run a file conversion (this is somehow very common in bioinformatics).
 Luckily the author of the program provide a code to do the conversion from plink file to eigenformat.
 The first thing to do is convert our plink fileset into an eignstrat format which is used by the eigensoft set of programs - including smartpca.
 To do this we use a program called `convertf`